 Welcome to my WordPress website!

 My research is always driven by humans and is about humans.
-In particular, I am interested in women’s experiences in their daily lives and experiences of working classes in England.
+In particular, I am interested in women’s experiences in their daily lives and the experiences of working classes in England.

 I hold PhD in Marketing, Public Relations and Communications (Leeds Beckett University, 2019), PhD in Sociology (University of Zagreb, Faculty of Humanities and Social Sciences, 2013), Postgraduate Diploma in Media and Journalism (City University London, 2007), Master degree in Political science (University of Zagreb, Faculty of Political Science, 2003), and Master degree in Journalism (University of Zagreb, Faculty of Political Science, 2003).
 A PhD in Sociology defines me, my research and my worldviews.